Inmates upload video of birthday party inside Ludhiana prison, probe ordered | Law-Order

 Inmates upload video of birthday party inside Ludhiana prison, probe ordered

 Police have launched an investigation after a video surfaced online showing inmates celebrating a birthday party inside the Ludhiana Central Jail, officials said on Friday.
-The men were celebrating the birthday of inmate Arun Kumar alias Mani Rana.Prison authorities said they have confiscated from Ranas possession the mobile phone used to record and upload the video.
+The men were celebrating the birthday of inmate Arun Kumar alias Mani Rana, an undertrial in a 2019 robbery case from Himachal Pradesh.Prison authorities said they have confiscated from Ranas possession the mobile phone used to record and upload the video.

 - Country: